Institutes on Teaching Social Action

 Syllabus Review

-The day after the summer and winter Institutes, we host a zoom meeting to discuss how the development of your syllabus is progressing.
-This meeting is for faculty and staff who have gone through an Institute, and are developing a syllabus for an upcoming social action class (or workshop).
+The day after the Summer and Winter Institutes, we host a virtual meeting to discuss how the development of your syllabus is progressing.
+This meeting is for faculty and staff teachers have gone through an Institute, and are developing a syllabus for an upcoming social action class.